WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Em_Georgia_mentoring/mentor-meeting.md

 **For how long?** 1 hour

-**Next meeting:** [5th March 2021]
+**Next meeting:** [8th March 2021]

-## Date: 5th March 2021
+## Date: 8th March 2021

 ### What brought you joy this week?

-* Replace this text with a one/two sentence description of who you helped this week and how.
+* EK - More sunny days and lovely daffodils out in my garden.

 ### What did you achieve

-* Replace this text with a bullet point list of what you achieved this week.
+* EK - Community manager work, Binder workshop.

 ### What did you struggle with?

-* Replace this text with a bullet point list of where you struggled this week.
+* EK - Been a busy few weeks but all ok.

 ### Any other topics